MorroBludvist/MorroBludvist/README.md

 - 👋 Hi, I’m @MorroBludvist/@Igor
-- 👀 I’m interested in program
+- 👀 I’m interested in programming
 - 🌱 I’m currently studying at the university
 - 💞️ I’m open to collaborations
 - 📫 How to reach me igorek.sekirin@gmail.com